sagautam5/composer-insights/README.md

 - Fetches GitHub and Packagist stats
 - Displays a clean, color-coded CLI table
 - Displays a clean, color-coded summary
+- Caches the insights collected for each package in json

 ## 🪪 License